sswam/allemande/doc/intro.md

 - Jily, Hily: high quality, realistic images
 - Poni: cartoon / anime images, use "rating safe" in prompt to avoid nudity
 - Coni: semi-realistic images, use "rating safe" in prompt to avoid nudity
-- When talking to a tool like an AI art model, start a line with their name, using a capital letter and a comma:
+- When talking to a tool like an AI art model, start a line with their name, using an @ sign and a comma:
 ```
-Jily, a dog in the snow [L1]
+@Jily, a dog in the snow [L1]
 ```
 - Be patient, it can take a little while depending on the quality and the load on the GPU.